 Officer Ethan Jorgensen and his partner Disciple are both new to the K-9 program.
 Disciple von Havoc Krieghund (a.k.a.
-Disciple) is a 17-month-old male German shepherd.
+Disciple) is a two-year-old male German shepherd.
 He came to the BCPD from Havoc K-9, a Utah company.
 Disciple started his training in June of 2016.
 He will be certified in narcotics detection and patrol.

 Brigham's K-9 Division has handled calls for service ranging from traffic stops where the K-9s were used for narcotics detection, to public demonstrations.
 K-9s are dedicated primarily to the safety of their handlers, however, teams are also used for, but not limited to, tracking, evidence recovery, criminal apprehension, building searches and drug detection.
 One of the on-going goals of the K-9 Division is to increase the number of demonstrations for public groups and provide special request services (e.g., searching newly purchased homes and automobiles that may have had previous drug activity).

 If you have any questions regarding any of these services, please feel free to contact the Brigham City Police Department at (435) 734-6650.